Checkio-Game-Missions/checkio-empire-can-it-pass/info/total.md

-Enemies are trying to pass near between buildings and obstacles.
+Our infiltration squad is attempting to move between the buildings and obstacles in maze-like enemy base.
-But should we be worried?
-Maybe enemy troops will stuck in a dead end.
+Central intelligence is worried that the infiltration team will get stuck in one of the many dead ends around the base.

 You are given a matrix (2D array) and the coordinates (row and column) of two cells with the same value.
 The matrix consists of digits.
 You may move to neighbouring cells either horizontally or